quii/learn-go-with-tests/http-server.md

 - Don't go down rabbit holes
 - If we ever get stuck/lost doing a revert wouldn't lose loads of work.

+### TODO: blurb on red, green

+- re- Explain red green in context of bigger bit of work
+- Emphasize keeping things safe by writing minimal amount of code to get to green again (quote Kent Beck on doing horrible things)

+(and i need to read the http server thing from the go book according to @gypsydave5)

+### end todo

 ### Chicken and egg

 How can we incrementally build this?
 We cant `GET` a player without having stored something and it seems hard to know if `POST` has worked without the `GET` endpoint already existing.